jackdoe/zr/README.txt

 it is a local index of 2020 StackOverflow's Posts.xml (downloaded from archive.org) with about 43 million questions and answers.

+You can get the whole stackexchange from: archive.org/download/stackexchange/stackexchange_archive.torrent

+and you can use ZR for any of the stack exchange Posts.xml, though I only tested it with SO.

 # Why?

 Since I went to live in the tty (https://txt.black/~jack/tty.txt), I